zF4ke/cansat-palmasat/README.md

 `$ python3 nvdi.py`

-See the result on the screen and export in the images folder.
+See the result on the screen and exported in the images folder.